 - Clinipace: A global digital contract research organization (dCRO), serving venture-backed, mid-tier, and strategic pharmaceutical, biotechnology, and medical device firms.

-- Dental One Partners: Business Strategist for a managerial and marketing firm for more than 150 dental practices across 14 states.
+- Dental One Partners: Managerial and marketing firm for more than 150 dental practices across 14 states.

 - DiscoverReady: Startup centered on creating and implementing the highest-quality, most efficient, and least costly document review processes possible.